-When they adjusted for fiber and its protective effect, they found out that those in the first 20 % of gluten consumption actually had a 13% less chance to develop the chronic condition.
+When they adjusted for fiber and its protective effect, they found out that those in the first 20 % of gluten consumption actually had a 13% less chance of developing the chronic condition.
 Compared to the others that actually consumed around four grams or less.

-Dr. Geng Zong noted that people that do not have celiac disease could limit their intake of gluten for the prevention of chronic disease, particularly diabetes.
+Dr. Geng Zong noted that people who do not have celiac disease could limit their intake of gluten for the prevention of chronic diseases, particularly diabetes.

 Even though there is no evidence that maintaining a diet that is gluten-free has any benefit regarding health, people still follow the ongoing trend of gluten-free food.

-Note: If someone believes that they have a gluten intolerance, they need to consult their dietitian or doctor and make tests immediately.
+Note: If someone believes that they have a gluten intolerance, they need to consult their dietitian or doctor and take tests immediately.

 Bear in mind that for undiagnosed celiacs it can be potentially harmful to make a self-diagnosis of gluten sensitivity.
 And remove gluten from the usual diet.